Farmville murders

-The Farmville murders occurred in Farmville, Virginia, in September 2009 – the quadruple bludgeoning homicide of Mark Niederbrock, Debra S. Kelley, their daughter Emma Niederbrock and friend Melanie Wells.
+The Farmville murders occurred in Farmville, Virginia, in September 2009 – the quadruple bludgeoning homicide of Mark Niederbrock, Debra Kelley, their daughter Emma Niederbrock and friend Melanie Wells.

-Emma Niederbrock shared an online friendship with Richard Samuel McCroskey, a troubled aspiring rapper.
-Together, Emma, McCroskey, Emma's parents and Wells attended a horrorcore concert the week before.
+Emma Niederbrock shared an online friendship with Richard Alden Samuel McCroskey III, a troubled aspiring rapper who travelled from California.
+Together, Emma, McCroskey, Emma's parents and Wells attended a concert the week before.
 When Wells' mother could not locate her daughter, she alerted police, who discovered the murders.

 McCroskey, 20 years old, was subsequently arrested, convicted of the murders and sentenced to life in prison.
-As of 2020, he is serving his sentence at Wallens Ridge State Prison in Big Stone Gap, Virginia.

 The murders

-The murders took place at Dr. Debra Kelley's home, where Kelley lived with her daughter Emma Niederbrock.
-The bodies were found just after 3:00 p.m. on September 18, 2009, the victims having been bludgeoned to death with a hammer and maul.
+The murders took place at Debra Kelley's home, where Kelley lived with her daughter Emma Niederbrock.
+The bodies were found just after 3:00 p.m. on September 18, 2009, the victims having been bludgeoned to death with a ball-peen hammer and splitting maul.
 Three bodies were found in a downstairs bedroom and one in a room upstairs.

-According to police, Emma's parents, Debra Kelley and Mark Niederbrock, had taken her and her friends Melanie Wells and Richard McCroskey to a horrorcore concert, the Strictly for the Wicked Festival, in Michigan days before the killings.
+According to police, Emma's parents, Debra Kelley and Mark Niederbrock, had taken her and her friends Melanie Wells and Richard McCroskey to a horrorcore concert, the Strictly for the Wicked Festival, in Southgate, Michigan days before the killings.

 Prince Edward County Commonwealth's Attorney James Ennis said McCroskey's anger over his failing relationship with Emma and text messages she had sent while they were in Michigan led to the killings.
 After the four returned to Virginia, McCroskey became increasingly distraught about the relationship, as he had an expectation that he and Emma were seeing each other exclusively and was unhappy with how things were going.

 Early the next morning, McCroskey attacked the three female victims in the house as they were sleeping and killed each within a short period of time around 3 a.m., according to Ennis.
 He stated that McCroskey first killed Wells, who was on a sofa in a first-floor den, then Kelley in an upstairs room, and finally Emma in her downstairs bedroom.
 He struck each victim multiple times with the maul.
 "No one awoke," Ennis said, adding that the victims had no defensive wounds.
-Mark Niederbrock arrived at the home three days later, about 5 p.m. on September 17, and McCroskey fatally attacked him with the maul in a living room before moving Mark and Wells’ bodies into Emma's room, and attempted to clean up the bloody den.
+Mark Niederbrock arrived at the home three days later, about 5 p.m. on September 17, and McCroskey fatally attacked him with the maul in a living room before moving Mark and Wells' bodies into Emma's room, and attempted to clean up the bloody den.

 At some point, McCroskey used a digital camera to record a video of himself, in which he indicated that he knew he had to pay for what he had done and contemplated suicide.

 A press release was issued to the public at the time of the murders, and an e-mail was sent to Longwood University students.
 The following Monday, the Attorney General and the Town of Farmville Police Department held a press conference where the bodies were identified.